-The burgeoning brewery scene in Bellingham has people taking notice.
-If you are a craft beer connoisseur, you likely rejoice at all the variety.
-So many beers, so little time!
-But beer lovers who are also parents can be hard-pressed to get away without the kids to give the newest brews in town a try.
-Fortunately, many of our local breweries are family friendly.
+Beer lovers who are also parents can be hard-pressed to get away without the kids to give the newest brews in town a try.
+Fortunately, our breweries are part of the fabric of our community, and many of our local breweries are family friendly.

 With plenty of outdoor seating, plus covered seating in the tasting room, my favorite place to sit is in the shady back porch of the brewery.
-Covered by canvas sails and a fire pit this spot is cozy any time of year.
+Covered by canvas sails, a fire pit makes the spot cozy any time of year.
 Fleece blankets hang on the wall for patrons to snuggle up in on chilly nights.
 It’s also home to a foosball table that can be great entertainment for the kids while Mom and Dad enjoy sipping in their beer.

-On the nights of the week with music (Wednesday, Friday and Saturday), Stone’s Throw hosts a different food truck.
+Stone’s Throw hosts a different food truck Thursday through Sunday nights.
 Guests can also bring their own food or call to get delivery from one of the area local restaurants.
-While adults are sampling the brews, kids can enjoy the ginger ale. it’s lightly sweet and not too snappy, which makes is it a good choice for kids.
+While adults are sampling the brews, like the Flat Penny pale ale or the Liquid Sunshine lager, kids can enjoy the ginger ale.
+It’s lightly sweet and not too snappy, which makes it a good choice for kids.